What causes neuroblastoma is often not known.

 To see whether the cancer has spread, the doctor may do the following:

 CT or MRI of the abdomen, pelvis, and chest and sometimes the brain

 Examination of tissue samples from the liver, lungs, skin, bone marrow, or bone

-A scan that uses a radioactive material known as metaiodobenzylguanidine (MIBG) that helps doctors see whether the cancer has spread
+A scan that uses a radioactive material known as metaiodobenzylguanidine (MIBG) that helps doctors see whether the neuroblastoma has spread

 The doctor uses all of this information to determine whether the tumor is low risk, intermediate risk, or high risk.